hylandtechoutreach/hackathon/README.md

-# Hyland Hackathon 2022
+# 2022 Hybrid Hyland Hackathon
-Welcome to the 2022 Hyland Hackathon!
+Welcome to the 2022 Hybrid Hyland Hackathon!

 ## Basic Information
 Check out [this page](BasicInformation.md) to view basic information about the event.
 If you are attending the event in-person, please take a look at [this page](InPersonInformation.md) as well.